Back to blog

 Progevita is located at Balneario de Cofrentes, in the province of Valencia.
 That creates an unusual position: close enough for Valencia-based patients, realistic for someone traveling from Madrid with a planned stay, and understandable for international patients looking for a longevity clinic in Spain without the inflated pricing of some premium European markets.

 The model is not “come in for an IV drip.”
 According to Progevita’s public pages, the programs combine 3 to 14 night stays, 50+ biomarkers, advanced diagnostics, indicated treatments, personalized anti-inflammatory nutrition and a 12-month follow-up plan.
-Published formats include the Optimization Program from €1,350 for 4 nights, with prices depending on dates, scope and treatments.
+Published formats include programs from €1,470, with prices depending on dates, nights, diagnostic scope and treatments.

 There is also an operational detail that patients often miss: Progevita sits inside a medical spa ecosystem with real scale.
 Progevita communicates 300+ professionals, 50+ healthcare staff, 12 physicians, 150,000+ guest nights per year and 15+ years in longevity medicine.
 Those numbers do not prove outcomes by themselves, but they do indicate operational capacity.
 In longevity, the patient experience is not only the consultation; it includes food, sleep, movement, physiotherapy, recovery time and clinical coordination.